Verlander Ks 11 to lead Astros over Yankees 4-2 in ALCS

 AP Sports Writer

+HOUSTON (AP) — When Justin Verlander was laboring early and needed 45 pitches to get through two innings, Astros manager Dusty Baker was worried he’d have to go to his bullpen early.

-HOUSTON (AP) — Justin Verlander struck out 11 in six strong innings and Yuli Gurriel, Chas McCormick and Jeremy Peña all homered to power the Houston Astros to a 4-2 win over the New York Yankees in their AL Championship Series opener Wednesday night.
+Instead, the veteran ace buckled down and found a groove, striking out 11 in six strong innings to lead Houston over the New York Yankees 4-2 in their AL Championship Series opener Wednesday night.

+“This guy, he has mental toughness,” Baker said.
+“When he’s down and out and it looks like you got him in trouble, this guy, he can dial it up.”

+Yuli Gurriel launched a tiebreaking homer for Houston in the sixth.
+Chas McCormick and Jeremy Peña also went deep as the AL West champions improved to 4-0 in the playoffs after going 106-56 during the regular season.

 The Astros are in their sixth consecutive ALCS, looking to reach the World Series for the fourth time in that span, against a New York team in the LCS for the first time since being eliminated by Houston in 2019.

-The game was tied 1-all in the sixth when Gurriel connected off reliever Clarke Schmidt on a solo shot to the seats in left field to put Houston on top.
+The game was tied 1-all when Gurriel connected off reliever Clarke Schmidt for a solo shot into the left-field seats to put Houston on top.
 Two batters later, McCormick sent a sinker from Schmidt into right field to make it 3-1.

-Verlander set a major league record with the eighth double-digit strikeout game of his postseason career and passed Clayton Kershaw (213) to become the all-time leader in strikeouts in the playoffs with 219.
+Verlander set a major league record with his eighth double-digit strikeout game in the postseason.
+He passed Clayton Kershaw (213) to become the career leader in postseason strikeouts with 219.

 Peña, whose 18th-inning home run completed a sweep of the Mariners in the ALDS, belted a homer off Frankie Montas to start the seventh and extend the lead to 4-1.
 Montas was pitching for the first time since Sept.
 16 because of a shoulder injury that kept him off the Division Series roster.

 Anthony Rizzo homered off Rafael Montero with two outs in the eighth to get the Yankees within two.
-Giancarlo Stanton singled before Josh Donaldson walked to spur Astros manager Dusty Baker to bring in closer Ryan Pressly.
+Giancarlo Stanton singled before Josh Donaldson walked, spurring Baker to bring in closer Ryan Pressly.

 He struck out Matt Carpenter to end the inning and pitched a 1-2-3 ninth to get the four-out save.

+“The way (Verlander) threw the ball tonight, I could have played for the last two months and it would have been a tough day,” he said.

-After struggling in Game 1 of the ALDS against Seattle, Verlander looked shaky early in this one, giving up a second-inning homer to Harrison Bader to put the Yankees up 1-0.
-But the Astros tied it in the bottom of the inning on an RBI double by Martín Maldonado.
+But the Astros tied it in the bottom half on an RBI double by Martín Maldonado.

 The Astros had a few days off after eliminating Seattle on Saturday.
 The Yankees dealt with a quick turnaround after winning a rain-postponed Game 5 over the Guardians at home Tuesday before heading to Houston.